-All functionality present in Verity Count was verified to work as documented, and all functionality is appropriately documented.
+Functionality present in Verity Data/Build was verified to work as documented, and functionality is appropriately documented.

-This test covered Verity Count and focused on all functionality within the application, including the modification of straight party in a general election.
+This test covered Verity Data/Build and focused on functionality within the application.

 This test was completed without issue, and each device and application passed the tests in this suite.